diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Module4_Biopython.md

 print("Saved", len(records), "sequences to my_sequences.fasta")
 ```

+### Retrieve a sequence with a keyword search?
+Can you search NCBI by keyword (e.g., "find all insulin sequences in humans")?

 ### A few to note:
 - NCBI asks you not to make more than 3 requests per second — add import time; time.sleep(0.5) between requests in loops to be polite.